CDC-GTB/Data-Viz/README.md

 # Data-Viz
-general code sharing for data visualization
+This folder has been created as a place to share code that has been written for data visualizations.